-New Jordan prime minister starts talks on building cabinet amid protests
+Jordan's next PM says to withdraw tax bill that angered protesters

 Razzaz hoped this would comfort Jordanians and pledged to listen to them.
 “We have to take immediate measures to return to the right path,” he added.

-Jordan has a large public debt and is pushing consolidation measures mandated by the International Monetary Fund (IMF) including tax rises and subsidy cuts that have weighed on poorer and middle class families.
+Jordan is pushing consolidation measures mandated by the IMF including tax rises and subsidy cuts that have weighed on poorer and middle class families.

 Jordan will ask the IMF for more time to implement reforms after the wave of protests showed that pushing the country beyond its means risked instability, officials said.